emilnazarli/portfolio_management/README.md

 ## Report

 This project is about how you can create your portfolio in Python which is very important for investors .Inputs , that I used from yahoofinance to get companies real stock prices.
-My portflio consisted of 4 real company stocks :
+My portflio consisted of 4 real company stocks:
-[General Electronics]
+-[General Electronics]
-[JPMorgan Chase &amp; Co.]
+-[JPMorgan Chase &amp; Co.]
-[Microsoft Corporation]
+-[Microsoft Corporation]
-[Citigroup Inc.]
+-[Citigroup Inc.]
 The tool shows my returns and risks by finding variance of returns.
 My returns from portfolio according to companies were equal weights ,each of them 25%.
 Moreover my idea was, to show the stock price change visually by using python plotting function .Project informs user about portfolio profitability and